KingsleyMcSimon/capterApp/README.md

 # What Was Learnt During The Project:

-I used this project to cement my knowledge of the technology(HTML5, CSS3 and JavaScript) used in building this website.
+I used this project to add to my knowledge of the Ruby On Rails web technology used in building this application.

 # Acknowledgements/References: